 On September 6, 2018, the Bureau of Land Management, Bishop Field Office, issued a letter to the Company identifying compliance deficiencies related to waste at the site left from the previous operator.
 The Company has since contained all of the waste in a containment facility stored inside the mechanical building, completed a significant clean-up effort of the site, and has selected a professional waste management consultant to complete an assessment of the waste and prepare a plan for the disposal of all waste at the site for approval by the BLM and LWB.
-Site contaminants were disposed at a licenced waste management disposal facility and other clean up work at the site was completed in the summer and fall of 2019.
-The site will now be inspected and it is expected that it will be deemed fully compliant in the near future.
+This work commenced in the summer of 2019 and it is expected that the site clean-up will be completed once approval of the waste management disposal plan has been provided by the BLM and LWB which is anticipated to be completed by year end.